pratikdevelop/PersonalLLM-Hub/Readme.md

 MIT License – feel free to use, modify, and share.

-Made with ❤️ in Ujjain by [decision](https://github.com/pratikdevelop)
+Made with ❤️ in Indore by [decision](https://github.com/pratikdevelop)

 Happy local LLM-ing! 🚀